Review some of the most commonly asked questions about a herniated disc:

 - Numbness or weakness in the arm or hand

-Lumbar (lower back) disc herniations can cause buttock and leg pain while cervical (neck) disc herniations can lead to arm pain.
+- Lumbar (lower back) disc herniations can cause buttock and leg pain, while cervical (neck) disc herniations can lead to arm pain.
 Pain may progress to sensory loss or weakness if severe.

 How is a herniated disc diagnosed?

 Depending on symptoms, individuals will visit doctors for a diagnosis.
 Diagnosis of a disc herniation typically involves a physical examination and imaging tests, such as an MRI or CT scan.
 Spinal disc herniation is a common condition that can cause significant pain and discomfort, but it can be effectively treated with a variety of options.
-It is important to seek medical attention if you are experiencing symptoms of a disc herniation and work with your healthcare provider to determine the best course of treatment for you.
+It is essential to seek medical attention if you are experiencing symptoms of disc herniation and work with your healthcare provider to determine the best course of treatment for you.

 In some cases, the pain from a herniated disc may be so severe that a person seeks care in an Emergency Room.
 Oftentimes, a herniated disc is diagnosed with a physical exam and medical history.
-If your doctor needs to see which nerves are affected, he or she may order one or more of the following tests:

-- X-rays: Do not detect herniated discs, but assist the doctor in ruling out other causes of back pain, such as spinal alignment issues, a broken bone, tumor or infection
+- X-rays: Do not detect herniated discs, but assist the doctor in ruling out other causes of back pain, such as spinal alignment issues, a broken bone, tumor, or infection

 - MRI: The best available imaging study to detect a disc herniation.
-The MRI creates images of the body’s soft tissues and confirms the location of the herniated disc, the size of the disc herniation and which nerves are affected.
+The MRI creates images of the body’s soft tissues and confirms the location of the herniated disc, the size of the disc herniation, and which nerves are affected.

 What are the surgical treatment options available for a herniated disc?

-You may be considered as a candidate for spinal surgery, if you experience the following:
+You may be considered as a candidate for spinal surgery if you experience the following:

 - Difficulty walking or standing